-Clipping a parrot’s wings is a normal part of life for some owners.
-In contrast, other owners see it as unnecessary.
+Wing clipping is a normal part of keeping a parrot for some owners, while others clipping a parrot’s wings as being unnecessary or cruel.
 Nearly all parrots have the ability to fly.
-To take that away might feel like robbing your parrot of a basic right.
-The truth is, the ethics of clipping parrot wings is open to debate.
+To take that ability away might feel like you’re removing a parrot’s basic right.
+The truth is that the ethics of the wing-clipping process is open to debate.

-You should clip your parrot’s wings if you’re concerned about it flying into objects around your home.
-This will also prevent it from getting lost, should you accidentally leave a door or window open.
-However, you should not clip a parrot’s wings if you’re worried about its ability to exercise.
-Some parrots become depressed or anxious if they’re deprived of their ability to fly.
+You should clip your parrot’s wings if you’re concerned about it flying into household objects, such as ceiling fans.
+This will also prevent it from escaping if you leave a door or window open.
+However, clipping a parrot’s wings will compromise its ability to exercise, and some parrots become depressed or anxious when unable to fly.

-Parrots are not physically harmed if their wings are trimmed correctly.
+Parrots aren’t physically harmed when their wings are trimmed.
 The flight feathers can be removed with scissors, ensuring your parrot can no longer fly.
-As long as the nerves, tissue, muscles, and blood vessels of the upper wing are not touched, the parrot will be fine.
-However, if you cut them badly, it can lead to bleeding or the feathers being unable to regrow.
-If needed, visit a pet store or see an avian vet to have it done professionally.
+As long as the nerves, tissue, muscles, and blood vessels of the upper wings are left alone, the parrot will be fine.
+If cut incorrectly, this can lead to bleeding or the feathers being unable to regrow.

 Is It Cruel To Clip A Parrot’s Wings?

-If done correctly, it is not physically harmful to clip a parrot’s wings.
-The only exception is if the parrot’s feathers are trimmed incorrectly.
+As stated, when the process is carried out correctly, clipping won’t cause any lasting harm to the wings.
+The exception is if the parrot’s feathers are trimmed incorrectly.
 This happens when the owner:

 - Trims the feathers too short.
 You may cut into nerves and blood vessels, causing pain.